grannycart/by-sound-alone_source/draft2_pseudocode-subworld_story1.md

 * [ ] {maybe something breaks because its deeper than percys instinct tells her is ok}

-* [ ] another ping -- johnson confirms the signal is strong enoug that they know where they are
+* [ ] another ping -- Cass confirms the signal is strong enoug that they know where they are

 * [ ] they know they need to figure out how to contact the gnat